tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Abort-Copy-File.md

 # Abort Copy File

-The `Abort Copy File` operation stops a pending `Copy File` operation, and leaves a destination file with zero length and full metadata.
+The `Abort Copy File` operation cancels a pending `Copy File` operation, and leaves a destination file with zero length and full metadata.
 This operation applies to version 2015-02-21 and newer.

 ## Protocol availability